 What is sepsis?

-Sepsis is the name given to a systemic inflammatory response caused by a bacterial infection.
+Sepsis is the name given to a serious, overwhelming, and sometimes life-threatening systemic inflammatory response to a bacterial infection.
 The infection may begin in one site of the body and then spread to the blood (bacteremia) and possibly to other sites.
-While the term bacteremia, or septicemia, refers to the presence of bacteria in the bloodstream, sepsis refers to the body's overwhelming response to the infection.
-(For more on this, see the article on Blood Culture.)
+For example, a urinary tract infection may spread from the bladder and/or kidneys into the blood and then be carried throughout the body, infecting other organs.